 In her current role, Shawna primarily provides strategic oversight to Manulife’s US, (known as John Hancock (JH)), Canadian and European benefits programs and helps lead the benefits CoE.
 Shawna has recently transformed JH’s benefits by aligning the programs with the mission and core values of the organization.
 She’s also fundamentally changed the way she and her team interact with their employees and retirees, carefully considering the five generations within their workforce---blending the old with the new.
 Shawna leveraged multiple forms of artificial intelligence to enhance employee experience while generating business efficiencies in her delivery model.
 These include chat-bots, a partnership with Amazon Alexa, and custom behavior health programs.
 Her current focus is applying all of her learnings to the mental health delivery model to create a market-leading approach for Manulife’s employees.

 Shawna is currently working on her DBA at Drexel University, holds an MBA from the University of Oregon, a Bachelor of Arts from the University of Hartford in English and Creative Writing, a Bachelor of Science in Business Administration, and a Certificate in Artificial Intelligence (AI) as a Business Strategy from Massachusetts Institute of Technology (MIT).

 Ami Parekh, MD, JD

-Dr. Ami Parekh, M.D., J.D., is the Chief Medical Officer at Grand Rounds where she leads clinical and provider strategies to accelerate the company’s leadership in employee health navigation.
+Dr. Ami Parekh, MD, JD, is the Chief Health Officer at Grand Rounds Health and Doctor On Demand where she leads clinical and provider strategies to accelerate the company’s leadership in employee health navigation.
 Dr. Parekh is passionate about using her skills and knowledge base to help as many people as possible facing healthcare decisions.

 Vice President of Health Solutions